meircif/lumi-lang/docs/memory-management.rst

-   strong String some-string(String{16}())  ; new strong owner reference user-func(user some-string)  ; give reference to a user weak-func(weak some-string)  ; give weak reference owning-func(strong some-string)  ; move ownership
+   strong String some-string(String{16}())  ; new strong owner reference user-func(user some-string)  ; give reference to a user borrowing-func(temp some-string)  ; borrow ownership to a temporary owner weak-func(weak some-string)  ; give weak reference owning-func(strong some-string)  ; move ownership

 .. note::
    Strong reference counting is currently not supported because it can cause memory leaks because of reference loops.
-It may be allowed in the future in cases where the compiler can be sure no reference loop is possible.
+It may be allowed in the future in cases where the compiler can ensure no reference loop is possible.

 .. _memory-management-3: